uptrace/uptrace/README.md

 Technically, the BSL license is classified as source-available, but we continue to use the term open-source on the basis that the source code is open.

-Existing SEO practices don't leave use much choice and our competitors do more or less the same.
+Existing SEO practices don't leave us much choice and our competitors do more or less the same.

 **Is the database schema stable?**